Movies Filmed in Charleston, SC: Movie and TV Tour of Charleston

 Charleston has been the site of many Hollywood movies.
-You might even feel as though you’ve been here before (maybe in another lifetime?).
+There are so many movies filmed in Charleston, you might even feel as though you’ve been here before (maybe in another lifetime?).

 Cue: woman clutching her pearls.